 A technique used in many traditions is the count each breath.
 There many ways to do that.
-I suggested counting each cycle of breathing --saying to yourself the number either at the beginning of the in or outbreath-whatever feels most natural for you.
+I suggested counting each cycle of breathing -saying to yourself the number either at the beginning of the in or outbreath-do whatever feels natural for you.
 When you reach ten, start again with one.
-Some teachers suggest counting to only four or five.
+Some teachers suggest only counting to four or five.
 Other teachers suggest counting both at the start of each in breath and each out breath.
 In any case if you lose the count start again with one.